 - 2.1 The LMA is the representative body for underwriting businesses at Lloyd's.
-It is a company limited by guarantee, owned by its members (managing and members' agents). - 2.2 The LMA's mission is:
+It is a company limited by guarantee, owned by its Members (managing and Members' agents). - 2.2 The LMA's mission is:

-"to provide professional, technical support to the Lloyd's underwriting community.
+"to provide professional, technical support to the Lloyd's underwriting community."

-- 2.3 The LMA Board, consisting of market leaders the majority of whom are directly elected by the members, sets the overall strategy, direction and priorities of the LMA.
+2.3 The LMA Board, consisting of market leaders the majority of whom are directly elected by the Members, sets the overall strategy, direction and priorities of the LMA.
 It delegates delivery to Policy Committees which in turn rely on a variety of specialist committees/panels, both permanent and ad hoc.
-The LMA depends on several hundred volunteers on all these committees/panels to ensure that the views it expresses are representative of the market and the services it provides are in tune with members' needs. - 3 ROLE AND SCOPE OF THE PERSONAL LINES HOUSEHOLD BUSINESS PANEL
+The LMA depends on several hundred volunteers on all these committees/panels to ensure that the views it expresses are representative of the market and the services it provides are in tune with Members' needs.

+3 ROLE AND SCOPE OF THE PANEL

-- 3.1 The Panel reports to the Non-Marine Committee. - 3.2 The Panel is established in order to provide a representative forum for the Personal Lines Household market sector.
-This includes but is not limited to business issues connected to the following Lloyd's Risk Code Classifications: - HP UK Household Business - 3.3 The Panel has the following roles: - 3.3.1 to promote efficient operation and the highest technical standards in the Personal Lines Household sector; - 3.3.2 to represent the interests of practitioners in this sector to Lloyd's and other organisations relevant to the sector in the UK; - 3.3.3 to respond to requests from practitioners in this sector, the LMA Executive, Policy Committees and other committees and panels for advice and recommendations on issues and, where necessary, raise with any organisation or individual issues with which that organisation or individual may be able to assist; - 3.3.4 in relation to any LMA model wordings or model agreements, to consult with practitioners in the relevant sectors or classes of business, both representatives of LMA members and, as appropriate, external persons or organisations, and following this to publish such model wording or agreement on the LMA website and, if a policy wording, in the market wordings repository, in order to promote the highest level of market efficiency and standards for the benefit of LMA members, practitioners, policyholders and their representatives and other counterparties of LMA members. - 3.4 The Panel will fulfil this role by: - 3.4.1 being constituted so as to be representative of the interest of the Personal Lines Household sector; - 3.4.2 meeting on a regular basis with planned agendas and minutes of proceedings; and - 3.4.3 publishing a summary of its work from time to time on the LMA's website by way of summary minutes of its meetings or an annual summary.
+3.1 The Engineering Business Panel reports to the Non-Marine Committee.

+- 3.2 The Engineering Business Panel is established in order to represent and promote the interests of the writers of Engineering (Construction) business within the Lloyd's market.
+The applicable Risk Codes are CA, CB and CC. - 3.3 The Panel has the following roles: - 3.3.1 to promote efficient operation and the highest technical standards in the Engineering (Construction) sector; - 3.3.2 to represent the interests of practitioners in this sector to Lloyd's and other organisations relevant to the sector in the UK and overseas; - 3.3.3 to respond to requests from practitioners in this sector, the LMA Executive, Policy Committees and other committees and panels for advice and recommendations on issues and, where necessary, raise with any organisation or individual issues with which that organisation or individual may be able to assist; - 3.3.4 in relation to any LMA model wordings or model agreements, to consult with practitioners in the relevant sectors or classes of business, both representatives of LMA Members and, as appropriate, external persons or organisations, and following this to publish such model wording or agreement on the LMA website and, if a policy wording, in the Lloyd's Wordings Repository, in order to promote the highest level of market efficiency and standards for the benefit of LMA Members, practitioners, policyholders and their representatives and other counterparties of LMA Members. - 3.4 The Panel will fulfil this role by: - 3.4.1 being constituted so as to be representative of the interest of the Engineering (Construction) sector; - 3.4.2 meeting on a regular basis with planned agendas and minutes of proceedings; and - 3.4.3 publishing a summary of its work from time to time on the LMA's website by way of summary minutes of its meetings or an annual summary.